AlessandroBonomo28/Openbrainrot/README.md

 pip install -U playsound
 ```

+*Note* you can generate subtitles locally instead of using  ASSEMBLY API KEY  (if you have generated sentences with TTS), check file video.py, function "generate_subtitles"

 If you were not able to find your solution, please ask in the discord or create a new issue, so that the community can help you.

 ## Donate 🎁